 1. WHAT IS DIETARY FIBER?

-Put simply, dietary fiber is a non-digestible form of carbohydrate made up of the parts of plants that our bodies can’t digest or absorb.
+Put simply, dietary fiber is a non-digestible form of carbohydrate made up of the parts of plants that are resistant to digestion.
 Other elements of food such as fats and proteins are broken down and absorbed by the body.
-Fiber can’t be broken down, so it is instead passed through the digestive system relatively intact, enabling it to drive unique health benefits.
+Fiber is resistant to digestion, so it is instead passed through the digestive system relatively intact, enabling it to drive unique health benefits.

 Dietary fiber is often categorized into two different types of fiber:

 - Soluble fiber: This type of fiber dissolves in water and can help support healthy cholesterol and glucose levels.

 - Insoluble fiber: This type of fiber promotes the movement of material through your digestive tract.

 Additionally, it is important to know that dietary fiber and functional fiber are not the same.
 The National Academy of Medicine makes these distinctions:

 - Dietary fibers (nondigestible carbohydrates and lignans) occur naturally in plants